DINA-community/Matching-Agent/README.md

 Quick start:

-1) Make sure the component is running (e.g., Matcher default at <http://localhost:8998/docs>; configurable in `assets/matcher.toml`) after executing the setup and configuration.
+1) Make sure the component is running (e.g., Matcher default at <http://localhost:8998/>; configurable in `assets/matcher.toml`) after executing the setup and configuration.
 2) Create or update a user in the CacheDB using the CLI:

 ```bash
 uv run csaf_matcher_cli user create -u admin
 ```

+**Note**: For interactive use, do not pass passwords via `-p/--password`.
+The CLI will securely prompt for the password.
+Reserve `-p` only for non-interactive environments (e.g., CI) and source secrets from a secure provider.

 For a detailed guide (including HTTP and Python examples, troubleshooting, and security notes), see: